 They’re a tough fucking crowd.

-These dudes live in a world where fear is currency, and they aren’t afraid of much.
+These dudes live and were raised in a world where fear is currency, and they aren’t afraid of much.

 A while ago (no clue really)…

 …I put up one of my favorite quotes, once said by Pablo Escobar, who himself is considered by many to be the most infamous druglord who ever lived, and some say is second now only to…Joaquin Guzman: